dcunited001/dcunited001.github.io/_posts/2018-01-25-caelis-ruissent-avoiding-the-engineered-collapse.md

 being exploited with leverage to get them to set me up on completely fabricated charges?
-Petty threats and backstabbers are not the problem I am trying to solve, but when you get in my way or allow yourself to be used so that ignorant powerful shitdicks keep their own whistles streak-free, you are threatening everything I have ever existed for.
+Petty threats and backstabbers are not the problem I am trying to solve, but when you get in my way or allow yourself to be used so that powerful-but-ignorant shitdicks keep their own whistles streak-free, you are threatening everything I have ever existed for.

 I don't feel positively or negatively towards you, but i will ruthlessly destroy people in my way until someone stops me ... but